 Winter is the perfect time to grab an unforgettable meal in the acclaimed food scene of Greater Des Moines.
 Find comfort food in a variety of styles, from French-inspired dining at Django, Chinese pizza at Fong's, Southern favorites from Bubba, a culinary tour of Ecuador at Mi Patria, or Cajun cuisine at Flying Mango.
 After dinner, warm up with a cold one.
 The Brew Moines app can connect you with more than 20 local breweries for surprising local craft flavors.

 Bacon bacon bacon, bacon bacon bacon bacon.
 Now that we have your attention, start making plans to join thousands of your fellow meat lovers at the Blue Ribbon Bacon Festival.
 Made for bacon fans over 21, the event brings together food, drinks, contests, and massive amounts of bacon.
 Watch for this uniquely Des Moines event in late February or early March.

 There you have it.
 The S’s might be silent, but that sound you hear is a whole lot of people having fun.
 Are you one of them?

-Hear from locals about where to eat, drink, and spend your time while visiting Des Moines this winter.
-Catch an insider look at events in Des Moines, suggested itineraries, places to shop in Des Moines, and a few of the many delicious restaurants.
+Hear from locals about where to eat, drink, and spend your time while visiting Greater Des Moines.
+Catch an insider look at events, suggested itineraries, places to shop, and a few of the many delicious restaurants.
 These are just a few of our recommendations!
-Read these suggested winter blogs and then check out an entire list of blogs here.
+Check out an entire list of blogs here.